Shivanikanodia/Credit-Card-Fraud-Detection-System/README.md

 #### OBJECTIVE:

-The objective of this project is to Build and Productionize a ML Engine that classifies whether a given transaction is Fraudulent or Legitimate.
+The objective of this project is to Build and productionize a ML Engine that classifies whether a given transaction is Fraudulent or Legitimate.
 Detecting fraudulent transactions is critical in the financial and banking sectors to minimize monetary losses, protect customers, and maintain trust.

 #### GOAL:

-Maximize fraud detection accuracy (high recall) while maintaining balanced precision-recall trade-off.
+- Maximize fraud detection accuracy (high recall) while maintaining balanced precision recall trade-off.
-To Provide an interface to Risk Team and Monitoring Teams to input details and receive fraud risk score, decisions and AI driven explanaitions using SHAP.
+- To provide an interface to Risk Team and Monitoring Teams to input details and receiving fraud risk score, decisions and AI driven explanations using SHAP.

 ----
 #### STEPS: